embedly/embedly_wordpress_plugin/readme.txt

 Stable tag: 2.1

-Embed videos, images and rich media from "any" source with just the URL.
+Embed videos, images, PDF, and rich media from "any" source with just the URL.
 Just add your Embedly Key to the Embedly plugin settings.